picsoung/meteor-uber-oauth/README.md

-meteor-dropbox-oauth
+meteor-uber-oauth
 ===================

-A Oauth2 wrapper for dropbox
+A Oauth2 wrapper for Uber

 ## Installation

 * Install accounts-ui pacakge: `mrt accounts-ui`
-* `mrt add dropbox-oauth`
+* `mrt add uber-oauth`

 ## Usage

-Creates a new function `Meteor.loginWithDropbox(options, callback)`
+Creates a new function `Meteor.loginWithUber(options, callback)`

-This is the backbone of `accounts-dropbox`
+This is the backbone of `accounts-uber`